jathos/jathos/README.md

 <img src='./public/cityblur.jpg'>
 Hi there 👋,

-I love things that are clean, simple, and organized - qualities I try to bring over to the code that I write.
+I love things that are clean, simple, and organized.
 I'm also very progress-focused, always heading towards a goal that is hopefully new and challenging and interesting.

 Right now that goal is getting my first job as a software engineer!